terr4m/terraform-provider-shell/docs/resources/script.md

 page_title: "shell_script (Resource) - terraform-provider-shell"
 subcategory: ""
 description: |-
-  The Shell script resource allows you to execute arbitrary commands as part of a Terraform lifecycle.
+  The Shell script resource (shell_script) allows you to execute arbitrary commands as part of a Terraform lifecycle.
 All commands must output a JSON string to the file defined by the TF_SCRIPT_OUTPUT environment variable and the file must be consistent on re-reading.
 ---

-# `shell_script` (Resource)
+# shell_script (Resource)

-The _Shell_ script resource allows you to execute arbitrary commands as part of a _Terraform_ lifecycle.
+The _Shell_ script resource (`shell_script`) allows you to execute arbitrary commands as part of a _Terraform_ lifecycle.
 All commands must output a JSON string to the file defined by the `TF_SCRIPT_OUTPUT` environment variable and the file must be consistent on re-reading.

 ## Example Usage